 With greater numbers of MiGs available, the Communists began using new tactics during the winter of 1951-1952.
 Giving up on trying to use the North Korean airfields to any extent, the enemy concentrated on dispatching huge formations of fighters from their Manchurian bases for sweeps south toward Pyongyang.
 Called "trains" by the Americans, these formations-one crossing the Yalu at Antung and another over the Suiho reservoir-often contained as many as 100 MiGs each.
 Usually flying above 35,000 feet, the trains would converge at Pyongyang for the return flight.
 While outbound, each train often detached several flights to engage the Sabre patrols.
-A number of fighters or stragglers.
+A number of fighters would be dropped off also on the return to pick off lower-flying fighter-bombers or stragglers.
 The Soviets perhaps hoped that with these tactics they could overwhelm their opponents with sheer numbers.
 In spite of this alarming show of force, the MiG-15 pilots often showed little inclination to fight.